Jinntec/Fore/README.md

 starts the testserver with 'doc/index.html' as entry page.
 Under 'examples' on the left you find

-## Ideas
+## Running test suite

-### make model editable in dev mode

-introduce a mode which allows to edit the model itself within the page.

-- serialization?
-- the model as an instance?
+* start Chrome (important as it may hang if you start the watcher first)
+* `npm run test:watch'
+* goto to the URL mentioned in console output to start Karma and hit the button in the upper right to run the full test-suite